Anomalous acoustic plasmons in two-dimensional over-tilted Dirac bands

 In this work, we find the tilting of Dirac cones could give rise to three distinct tunable plasmons rather than a conventional intraband plasmon in 2D type-II Dirac materials.
 We reveal their origins in terms of band correlations within a new momentum-space two-component Dirac model.
 These plasmons propagating in the tilting direction are valley-dependent and chiral due to the chiral electron dispersion.
 In addition, increasing the background dielectric constant could shift the two higher frequency plasmons to lower frequency and change their lifetime, while increasing energy gap through electrical gating could merge them into one.

 \textit{Model.--}We begin with the effective Hamiltonian for a pair of 2D massive Dirac cones with tilting in the $y$-direction \citep{QianQSHEScience,Hirata2016NC,FengBJ2017PRL,tan2021PRB}

-where $\upsilon_{F}$ is the Fermi velocity, $\upsilon_{t}$ denotes the band tilting, $\chi=\pm$ labels two valleys $\mathrm{K}_{\chi}$, $\Delta$ stands for the magnitude of mass which may associate with the strength of intrinsic spin-orbit coupling or the gap due to symmetry breaking of spatial inversion, and the Planck's constant is set to be $\hbar=1$.
+where $v_{F}$ is the Fermi velocity, $v_{t}$ denotes the band tilting, $\chi=\pm$ labels two valleys $\mathrm{K}_{\chi}$, $\Delta$ stands for the magnitude of mass which may associate with the strength of intrinsic spin-orbit coupling or the gap due to symmetry breaking of spatial inversion, and the reduced Planck's constant is set to be $\hbar=1$.
 Additionally, the unit matrix $\tau_{0}$ and Pauli matrix $\tau_{i}$ (with $i=1,2,3$) act upon the pseudo-spin space.
 The eigenvalues of Eq. \eqref{eq:Hamiltonian} are given as

 where $\lambda=\pm$ are band indices.
-Without loss of any generality, we at first focus on the gapless Dirac semimetals and discuss the influence of energy gap later.
+Tuning the tilting parameter $t\equiv v_{t}/v_{F}$, the Dirac semimetal would undergo a phase transition from type-I $(0\le t<1)$ Dirac semimetal [Figs.\ref{figure1}(a,b)] to type-II $(t>1)$ Dirac semimetal [Figs.\ref{figure1}(c,d)].

-Tuning the tilting parameter $t\equiv\upsilon_{t}/\upsilon_{F}$, the Dirac semimetal would undergo a phase transition from type-I \emph{$(0\le t<1)$} Dirac semimetal to type-II ${(t>1)}$ Dirac semimetal.
-Remarkably, each valley in the type-II Dirac semimetal possesses two open Fermi surfaces consisting of pocket-P ($\lambda=+$) and pocket-N ($\lambda=-$) characterized by distinct Fermi velocity along the tilting direction [Fig. \ref{fig:energyband}(b)], in contrast to one closed elliptic Fermi surface, which consists of only one Dirac pocket in the type-I Dirac semimetal [Fig. \ref{fig:energyband}(a)].
+Remarkably, each valley ($\mathrm{K}_{+}$ or $\mathrm{K}_{-}$) in the type-II Dirac semimetal possesses two open Fermi surfaces consisting of electron pocket (P) and hole pocket (N) characterized by distinct Fermi velocity along the tilting direction \citep{soluyanov2015t2} [Figs.\ref{figure1}(c,d)], in contrast to one closed elliptic Fermi surface, which consists of only one Dirac pocket in the type-I Dirac semimetal [Figs.\ref{figure1}(a,b)].
 The highly anisotropic band structures and very distinct Fermi surfaces in the type-II Dirac semimetal would impose significant impacts on the plasmons.

-\textit{Anomalous plasmons.--}In order to reveal the nature of plasmon excitations for the type-II Fermi surface, we propose a model for tilted Dirac cones with multiple pockets in momentum space by generalizing the Das Sarma-Madhukar model originally describing the two-component plasmons made of spatially-separated conventional 2D electron gases \citep{DasSarma1981PRB}.
+\textit{Anomalous plasmons.--}In order to reveal the nature of plasmon excitations for the type-II Fermi surface, we propose a model for tilted Dirac cones with multiple pockets in momentum space similar to the real-space model describing the two-component plasmons made of spatially-separated conventional 2D electron gases \citep{DasSarma1981PRB}.
 Accordingly, the total dielectric tensor takes